 Office of HIV/AIDS and Infectious Disease Policy, Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.

-The Office of the Assistant Secretary for Health (OASH) is seeking nominations of qualified individuals to be considered for appointment to the Advisory Committee on Blood and Tissue Safety and Availability (ACBTSA).
-The ACBTSA is a federal advisory committee within the Department of Health and Human Services.
+The Office of Assistant Secretary for Health (OASH) is seeking nominations of qualified individuals to be considered for appointment as members of the Advisory Committee on Blood and Tissue Safety and Availability (ACBTSA).
+ACBTSA is a Federal advisory committee within the Department of Health and Human Services.
 Management support for the activities of this Committee is the responsibility of the OASH.
 The qualified individuals will be nominated to the Secretary of Health and Human Services for consideration of appointment as members of the ACBTSA.
 Members of the Committee, including the Chair, are appointed by the Secretary.
 Members are invited to serve on the Committee for up to four-year terms.

-All nominations must be received not later than 4:00 p.m.
-EDT on March 15, 2013, at the address listed below.
+All nominations must be received no later than 4:00 p.m.
+ET on Friday, December 28 2018 at the address listed below.

 Start Further Info

 Mr. James Berger, Senior Advisor for Blood and Tissue Policy.
 Contact information for Mr. Berger is provided above.